MetamorphicSecurityTesting/MST/README.md

 This repository contains the source of the MST Library (previously called "SMRL library" or simply "SMRL").
 It includes all the algorithms necessary to execute metamorphic relations.

-See NOTICE.txt and COPYING.txt for license information.
+See NOTICE.txt and LICENSE.txt for license information.

 For more information https://sntsvv.github.io/SMRL/